JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 RESTful API that allows users to annotate audio files on the internet.
 Segments or time intervals can be annotated with text tags or other arbitrary data.
-This may not sound very exciting on its own, but I believe that these simple primitives, sounds and annotations, make possible incredibly diverse applications tailored to the needs of electronic musicians and sound designers.
+This may not sound very exciting on its own, but I believe that these simple primitives, make possible incredibly diverse applications tailored to the needs of electronic musicians, sound designers and other folks interested in playing with sound.

 Before starting to dream aloud about the endless possibilities, a little about how I arrived here...